 All pupils study French as well as a carousel of linguistics, Spanish, German and Mandarin.
 The French course again combines traditional depth with insights into culture and language beyond the classroom.
 An emphasis is placed on oral confidence and a strong grammatical foundation.

 French, German and Spanish have similar components and requirements.
 The majority of the course is devoted to language work; talking, listening, reading and writing in the target language on subjects of topical interest.
-And there is also an opportunity to study either literature or a topic of cultural interest such as a film/play and to really deepen and expand the appreciation of another culture and country.
+And there is also an opportunity for the study of cinema and literature and to really deepen and expand the appreciation of another culture and country.
 There is no course work and all three languages are externally marked.
 All pupils studying Modern Foreign Languages are strongly recommended to visit the country of the target language and to take advantage of the exchange or language trips offered by the school.

 A Level Course Description